djhshih/mlat/README.md

     make

 Thereupon, binaries, libraries, and headers are placed in `build/`.
+To install to some other location (e.g. `/usr/local`)

+    make DESTDIR=/usr/local